 Anthony Stephenson - has over 36 years of experience in the martial arts, 34 in Lai Tung Pai.
-In Charlotte, NC in 1987, he started his training in Lai Tung Pai kung fu (Pùhn Kyùhn is the Síu Làhm name given the style) and there, in the eastern suburbs in 1991, he co-founded Mint Hill Kung Fu School under the direction of Master Li Chi Keung.
+In Charlotte, NC in 1987, he started his training in Lai Tung Pai kung fu (Pùhn Kyùhn is the Síu Làhm name given the style) and there, in the eastern suburbs in 1991, he co-founded Mint Hill Kung Fu School under the direction of the late Master Li Chi Keung.
 By 1993, he became one of the first Black Sash students and instructors in the USA and became a closed-door disciple under Master Li.
 At this time, he was promoted to the rank of Senior US Instructor (one of the first in the US) and was added to the lineage of Lai Tung Pai.
-In June 2004, Sifu Stephenson was sent to Hong Kong to study Lai Tung Pai in depth with Si Gung Kong Chui Hoi.
+In June 2004, Sifu Stephenson was sent to Hong Kong to study Lai Tung Pai in depth with Si Gung Kong Chui Hoi (江海).
 There, he received a certification awarding him the rank of International Instructor and the status of closed-door disciple under Kong Chui Hoi.
 In 2008, Sifu Stephenson returned to Hong Kong to further train with Kong Hoi, where he was awarded, as one of the only two Sifu, the task of carrying on the lineage of the Lai Tung Pai style.
 In 2005, Sifu Stephenson was inducted into the US Martial Arts Hall of Fame and later held the Director position in NC for the International Martial Art Counsel.
 He is a Co-Founder and the current President of the Carolinas Association of Chinese Martial Arts Association (CACMA).
 He currently resides in Troy, OH and, in 2015, opened the current location of Kong Hoi Kung Fu Association - Troy.

-Othal Thomas - started his Kung Fu training in 1974 at age 15, learning the basics of Jow Ga style along with fighting at his High School Martial Arts Club.
-After 3 years of training, Othal joined the Ro Jai Pai Style and began training under Shi-Fu Angelo Giboyeaux studying Fu Jow until 1985.
+Othal Thomas - started his Gung Fu training in 1974 at age 15, learning the basics of Jow Ga style along with fighting at his High School Martial Arts Club.
+After 3 years of training, Othal joined the Fu Jow Style and began training under Shi-Fu Angelo Giboyeaux studying Fu Jow until 1985.
 He received a NG KUP Level Black Sash.
 That same year, Othal studied briefly with Tak Wah Eng and David Chin, senior brothers of Giboyeaux.
-In March of 1986, he began training in Seven Star Praying Mantis and Golden Lion Fist under Master Cheung Wah.
-Othal followed and later assisted his teacher for over 8 years, specializing in Lohan Kung and Short Hit.
-He received his authorization to teach in 1991.
+In March of 1986, he began training in Seven Star Praying Mantis under Master Cheung Wah.
+Othal has followed Ia his teacher for over 30 years and is his only inheritor.
+This distinction makes him the true inheritor of his SiGung's mantle.
+He received his authorization to teach in 1991 and his taught hundreds of students.